 Neeleshwar may be a seven hour journey by train from Cochin but it is worth every second.
-The property is a hidden tropical gem set in palm groves and on a lagoon next to an unspoiled white sandy beach.
+The property is a hidden tropical gem set in palm groves and on a lagoon next to an unspoilt white sandy beach.
 This luxurious boutique property is small and comprises of 18 thatched cottages with large bedrooms and outside Kerala style bathrooms.
 The Property uses local artisans who make the furniture in each room and the property has an amazing library courtesy of Alistair Shearer, a British Historian and novelist and some of these rare books may be borrowed whilst staying at Neelshwar.
 Morning yoga classes are complimentary and there is no excuse that you have nothing to wear as the hotel has a resident tailor that will run you up a yoga outfit in four house made to measure !
 As well as this the hotel has a houseboat called the LOTUS HOuseboat which has been made to very high specifications and can be used for day, evening or night cruises.
-Many guests end their vacation with a three day cruise on the Lotus Houseboat which means you are three hours from the airport when you disembark. the good news Kunnar will soon be given an international license which means that you can fly in or out of Kunnar making Neeleshwar that much closer.
+Many guests end their holiday with a three day cruise on the Lotus Houseboat which means you are three hours from the airport when you disembark. the good news Kunnar will soon be given an international license which means that you can fly in or out of Kunnar making Neeleshwar that much closer.

 Sophie Jones (Staff)